Hertford Prep: Inspection reports

-An Ofsted inspection on 24–25 January 2007 found that St Joseph’s in the Park "successfully meets its aims of ensuring each pupil’s academic and personal development" and "provides a good quality of education and care with some outstanding features."
+St Joseph's in the Park "successfully meets its aims of ensuring each pupil's academic and personal development" and "provides a good quality of education and care with some outstanding features".

-The **curriculum** was "good with an outstanding range of extra-curricular activities" (p.
-3), supported by specialist teaching in art, music and languages.
-Inspectors praised the *Woodlands* Learning Support Centre for "excellent opportunities for pupils with specific learning difficulties" (p.
+The curriculum was "good with an outstanding range of extra-curricular activities" (p.
+3), and was supported by specialist teaching in art, music and languages.
+Inspectors praised the Woodlands Learning Support Centre for "excellent opportunities for pupils with specific learning difficulties" (p.
 4).